bchoi13/CyberProjects/Azure SIEM Setup Tutorial/SIEM_Setup.md

-# Step 5: Turn off Firewall in VM
+# Step 5: Turn off firewall in VM

 1. In the VM, search for Windows Defender Firewall -> Advanced Settings -> Windows Defender Firewall Properties (Under Overview).
 2. Set firewall state to off for all tabs